Raymi306/python-tutorial-codeblocks/app/templates/misc.md

 The file path indicates how to reach any given file.
 ### Windows
 An example file path on Windows is `C:\Users\user\project\my_code.py`{: .smolcode}.
-A historical artifact of Windows is that filepaths start with a drive name, most commonly 'C'.
+On Windows filepaths start with a drive name, most commonly 'C'.
 ### Linux
 An example file path on Linux is `/home/user/project/my_code.py`{: .smolcode}.
 On Linux, the root of the filesystem is represented by a `/`{: .smolcode}.
-From there, an absolute path to all common file locations can be made by specifiying every directory leading to the file.
+From there, an absolute path to all common file locations can be made by specifying every directory leading to the file.
 ### File paths in Python
 STUB